necolas/react-native-web/docs/components/TextInput.md

 If `true`, focuses the input on `componentDidMount`.
 Only the first form element in a document with `autofocus` is focused.

+**blurOnSubmit**: bool

+If `true`, the text field will blur when submitted.
+The default value is `true` for single-line fields and `false` for multiline fields.
+Note, for multiline fields setting `blurOnSubmit` to `true` means that pressing return will blur the field and trigger the `onSubmitEditing` event instead of inserting a newline into the field.

 **clearTextOnFocus**: bool = false

 If `true`, clears the text field automatically when focused.